pedrovitorlima/docker-sandbox/readme.md

 # Docker Sandbox Examples
 This project has some basic examples with docker.
-The purpose is to be a personal reference for me but I i'm sharing because I hope this can be useful for someone.
+The purpose is to be a personal reference for me but I am sharing this because I think can be useful for someone.
 To run those examples be sure to run commands inside each directory.

 # Table of Contents
 - [Example 1: A basic Dockerfile](#1-build-first-example)